stelligent/amm_jenkins_cookbooks/README.md

 This repository is designed to be used as the custom Chef cookbooks repository for a Jenkins stack built using Amazon's OpsWorks service.
 I suppose you could use it to build a custom Jenkins server without using OpsWorks, but I haven't tried that so if you give it a shot you're on your own. :)

-We've designed the infrastructure for Honolulu Answers, as well as the Jenkins server, to be run in a VPC.
-To that end, we provide a CloudFormation template to set up the VPC.
+We've designed the infrastructure for the Jenkins server to be run in a VPC.
+A CloudFormation template is provided to set up the VPC.

 Also included in the repository is CloudFormation template that will handle building the appropriate IAM roles and OpsWorks stack.
 To run either template, you have a couple options.